hyprwm/hyprland-wiki/pages/Crashes and Bugs/_index.md

 Once you get to `(gdb)`, run `bt -full` and post the output.

+## Obtaining a trace log

+launch Hyprland with `HYPRLAND_TRACE=1 AQ_TRACE=1` environment variables set.

+These variables will enable _very_ verbose logging and it's not recommended to enable them unless debugging, as they might cause slowdowns and _massive_ log files.

 ## Bugs

 First of all, **_READ THE [FAQ PAGE](../FAQ)_**